dinula1999/Web-scraping-projects/Project/Readme.txt

+This project was assigned to me by a contractor.
+These were his requirements - https://docs.google.com/document/d/1m2dT-GgLVe2mi9PM_htli9LBh84HHsp_RSN2yiGSGCE/edit

 This PYTHON SCRIPT will scrape https://www.volunteermatch.org/search/orgs.jsp website's non-profit organization data as follows.

 ***The first spider will scrape the pages necessary to get each organization links.